shankargowdambn/shankargowdambn/RateLimitter.md

 ## HTTP-style response (with status code 429 Too Many Requests) whenever a request is denied

-Add a http_response() helper to the base RateLimiter that returns a dict with:
+Add http_response() helper to the base RateLimiter that returns a dict with:

 status → HTTP status code (200 if allowed, 429 if limited)